Kuberwastaken/ORCUS-Web/README.md

     Enter your Hugging Face access token when prompted.

-2. **Download the Roberta-Base-Openai-Detector Model:**
+2. **Download the Roberta-Base-Openai-Detector and GPT-2 Models:**

-   The model will be downloaded automatically when running the script analysis for the first time, provided you have received access.
+   The models will be downloaded automatically when running the script analysis for the first time.

 ### Environment Setup
 To set up the development environment, you will need to create a virtual environment and install the necessary dependencies.